April 1, 2025

 - and the actual output of the report.

-Then drag Search term dimension to the Rows section.
+Then, drag the Search term dimension to the Rows section.
 Remove any other dimensions that are in the Rows section.
 Clear any dimensions in the Columns section.

 Then, in the Values section, add the Event Count metric (drag it from the Metrics section).